cavit99/Start-EC2/README.md

 # EC2 Instance Starter

-This script is designed to start an Amazon EC2 instance based on a predefined launch template using boto3, establish a shell connection to it, and set up port forwarding.
-It's particularly useful for running private generative AI servers, like Stable Diffusion, in the cloud, which you can then access locally through the port forwarding feature.
+This repository contains a Python script that automates the process of initializing an Amazon EC2 instance from a specified launch template.
+Utilizing the boto3 library, the script not only starts the instance but also establishes a secure shell (SSH) connection and configures port forwarding.
+This functionality is especially beneficial for deploying and managing private generative AI servers, such as Stable Diffusion, on the AWS cloud infrastructure.
+By leveraging port forwarding, users can interact with their cloud-based AI servers as if they were running locally.
-I couldn't find a good pre-existing solution working with python/boto3, so I wrote mine.
-It means I can spin up my server very efficiently.

 ## Getting Started